carbonfive/raygun-rails/README.md

 Coverage for the ruby specs:

-    $ rake spec:coverage
+    $ COVERAGE=true rspec

-Code coverage is reported to Code Climate on every build so there's a record of trending.
+Code coverage is reported to Code Climate on every CI build so there's a record of trending.

 ### Using Guard